harness/developer-hub/docs/continuous-delivery/verify/configure-cv/verify-deployments-with-signalfx.md

 1. In the upper-right corner, select **Run**.

-   The Run Pipeline dialog box appears.
+   The Run Pipeline dialog appears.

-2. In the dialog box, do the following:
+2. In the dialog, do the following:
    - **Tag**: If you did not add a tag in the** Artifact Details** settings, select it now.
    - **Skip preflight check**: Select this option if you want to skip the preflight check.
    - **Notify only me about execution status**: Select this option if you want Harness to alert only you about the execution status.